ShuoGH/Image-Virality/README.md

 ## Files:

+The jupyter notebooks are basically used for testing demos before building scripts.

 - `Load_OriginalDataSet.ipynb`: Load the original data set from the previous paper
+- `EDA & Build_dataset.ipynb`: do some EDA and build the data sets: image pair for the siamese net, and the image data sets for the classification
+- `Net_Construction.ipynb`: build the Siamese network
+- `Preliminary Training.ipynb`: doing some training
-- `EDA_data_csv.ipynb`: load the csv file and do the EDA.
+- `Classification_task.ipynb`: predicting the subreddit of the images

+Scripts:

+- `classifier_net.py`: the network used for the classification, including the Alexnet, VGG, resnet and densenet.
-- `data_set.py`: define the data set of images
+- data_set.py`: define the data set of images.
+There are two datasets defined here:
+  - `Reddit_Img_Pair`: data used for the Siamese Net, return the image pairs
+  - `Reddit_Images_for_Classification`: data for the classification task, use the `torchvision.datasets.MNIST` as the reference
-- `download_images.py`: downloads all the images (`mkdir images` before executing) -
+- `download_images.py`: scripts used for downloading the images from server
+- `feature_extractor.py`: features layers from the CNN models, used for the feature extraction.
+- `losses.py`: define the loss for training the siamese network
+- `siamese_net.py`: define the siamese net
+- `train_classifier.py`
+- `train_siamese.py`
+- `transforms.py`: define some transforms used on the images
+- `utils.py`: some other functions
+- `visualisation.py`: some functions related to image visualisation.
+- `script.sh`: some command for training and testing the models

 ## Pipeline

+**Classification:**

 1. download all the images to form the data set.
+2. Get the images from 5 most popular subreddit and make the data set
+3. Training the classifier to predict the image subreddit

+According to the performance, choose the suitable model for the siamese network.
+Alexnet is chosen due to its small size and low computation resource demand.
+Its performance is also not bad.

+**Siamese Network for predicting the virality:**

-2. build image pairs (500 image pairs for the beginning)
+1. build image pairs (500 image pairs for the beginning)
-3. build network
+2. build siamese network, combining the Alexnet and Spatial Transformer Network
-4. train and test the performance
+3. train and test the performance